Malendryn/Enhanced-FreeCAD-3mf-Exporter/README.md

 See the file 'Readme_HowToUse.md' for further instructions.
 See the file 'README_HowToFindTheVariables.md' to find the names of the properties that Cura will recognize.
+Link to Youtube video explaining its use in more detail. -->  https://youtu.be/YgbacugzE6c